 The Independent Consumer and Competition Commission (ICCC) is charged with fostering competition.
 While there are transparent policies in place, the competition regime is oriented towards regulating existing monopolies and does little to foster competition.
 Tax, labor, environment, health, and safety and other laws do not distort or impede investment.
-There are long bureaucratic delays in the processing of work permits and frequent complaints about corruption and bribery in government departments.

 There are no private sector or government efforts to restrict foreign participation in industry standards-setting consortia or organizations.
 Proposed laws and regulations are made available for public comment, but comments are not always taken into consideration or acted on by lawmakers or regulators.
 Legal, regulatory, and accounting systems are transparent and consistent with international norms, but there are delays in the dispute resolution system due to a lack of human resources in the judiciary.

 The Companies Act requires all banks and financial institutions, insurance companies, listed companies on the stock exchange, securities companies, superannuation funds, and private companies (including exempt companies) to utilize the International Financial Reporting Standards (IFRS) when preparing their financial statements.
 Foreign companies and their subsidiaries are required to follow similar financial reporting and audit requirements as domestic companies, regardless of size.
-Although the Listing Rules of the Port Moresby Stock Exchange do not set out additional financial reporting requirements for listed companies, the rules do require listed companies to publicly disclose their audited financial statements.
+Although the listing rules of the Port Moresby Stock Exchange do not set out additional financial reporting requirements for listed companies, the rules do require listed companies to publicly disclose their audited financial statements.

 When possible, proposed laws are made available for public comment, but comments are not always taken into consideration or acted on by lawmakers.
 Frequently, important Parliamentary decisions, such as the annual budget, are taken with no hearings and little or no debate before voting.